George Bettesworth Piggott: Early life

 Piggott was the son of Fraser Piggott, a justice of the peace.
 His family had occupied Fitzhall in West Sussex since the 1400s.

 He was educated at the Westminster School.

 Law career

-Piggott trained as a judge at the Middle Temple in June 1888, and practiced law in London and the South-East.
+Piggott was called to the bar at the Middle Temple in June 1888, and practiced law in London and the South-East.
 Following this, he served as a judicial officer in the British Central Africa Protectorate in 1896.

 From June 1900, he served as Acting Assistant Judge in Zanzibar.
 In August 1901, he was appointed Chief Justice of Zanzibar.
 While there, he helped implement "a deeply-entrenched legal bureaucracy" and the implementation of British imperial law.

 In 1904, he became Assistant Judge for the Sublime Ottoman Porte in Constantinople.
 He retired from the position in 1911 and returned to Africa, sitting in the East African Court of Appeal and as a judge for the Sultanate of Zanzibar.